FAQs (Frequently Asked Questions)

 An important part of this course is learning how to plot your course and position on a nautical chart.
 Plotting takes practice to develop both accuracy and speed: Time spent at the chart table is time not spent steering the boat away from danger, or enjoying the view!

-The course contains 13 plotting exercises as well as two practice cruises.
+The course contains 8 plotting exercises as well as a practice cruise that simulates a short passage.
 Plotting exercises fit on a letter-size sheet of paper: you simply print the pages to do the plotting.
-Cruises are plotted on the training chart you receive in your student kit.
+The cruise is plotted on the training chart you receive in your student kit.

 Plotted answers are provided for the exercises and cruises so you can check your work.